openmessaging/benchmark/driver-nats-jetstream/README.md

 `jsreplicas` | The number of state replicas required by the JS streams | `2` `purgepreviousstate` | If statemountpath exists, whether to delete any existing files there | `true`

-> Variables like `statemountsrc` and `maxfilestore` will vary based on your selected EC2 instance type.
+> Note: options such as `statemountsrc` and `maxfilestore` will vary based on your selected EC2 instance type.

-### Running the Ansible playbook

 With the appropriate infrastructure in place, you can install and start the NATS cluster and benchmark workers using Ansible with just one command: